sgago/algomon/readme.md

 # Data structures and algorithms
 [Top](#the-study-guide)

+## Math
+There's some math to brush up on first.
+Most of it's high-school level, fortunately!
+- **Logarithms:** To what power must we raise a certain base to get a number?
+We frequently deal with base Log base 2 here, which tells us how many times we need to multiply a number to reach a certain value.
+For example, `Log2(8) = 3` (`8 = 2 * 2 * 2 = three 2's`) reads like, "How many times do we need to multiple 2 to get 8?".
+Be aware of context!
+In mathematics classes, we usually assume Log base 10 when the log base is omitted, but for computers we are *probably* assuming Log base 2!
+- **Permutations and factorials:** These come up in combinatorial problems and similar.
+Say we want to count the number of unique ways we can arrange the letters a, b, and c.
+There's 6 possible ways (sequences): `3 * 2 * 1` or `3!`.
+Rarely, does something more complicated come up, but it does happen like with [shuffle sharding](#shuffle-sharding).
+For example, with a total of 6 items, how many ways can we arrange them in groups of two?
+This is given by `6!/(2!4!) = 15` or `N!/R!(N - R)!` where `N` is the total elements and `R` is the size of the subsets.
+- **Arithmetic sequences** An arithmetic sequence is a sequence of numbers where the difference between consecutive terms is constant.
+Like `1, 2, 3, 4, 5` or `2, 4, 5, 8, 10`.
+The sum of an arithmetic sequence can be quickly calculated with `(first_element + last_element) * number_of_elements / 2`.

 ## Runtimes
 How long an algorithm takes to run for a given input.
 Also called "time complexity" or "TC" for short.